lsspkk/todo-app/apiv1/README.md

 INVITATION_CODE_SECRET

-A string that is required in registering a new user.
+List of invitation codes for registering a new user, for exampmle: secret,password,silly

 SECRET_COOKIE_KEY